Relintai/pandemonium_engine_docs/usage/rendering/multiple_resolutions.md

 blue rectangle in the 2D editor.

 There is often a need to support devices with screen and window sizes that are different from this base size.
-Godot offers many ways to control how the viewport will be resized and stretched to different screen sizes.
+Pandemonium offers many ways to control how the viewport will be resized and stretched to different screen sizes.

 Note:

-   Godot follows a modern approach to multiple resolutions.
+   Pandemonium follows a modern approach to multiple resolutions.
 The engine will never change the monitor's resolution on its own.
 While changing the monitor's resolution is the most efficient approach, it's also the least reliable approach as it can leave the monitor stuck on a low resolution if